grungy/staticbs/README.md

 ### Things that still need to be done

-1. Possibly change the simulation object architecture so users don't have to edit a class.

 2. Update plot.py to automagically determine which axis you might have ignored and plot appropriately.

-3. Update the save function in simulation object to accept file names

-4. Generally clean up the code by removing my application specific code from it.

 5. Implement some kind of SVG gobbling class, so coils can be drawn and easily imported